AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 all previously seen
 datapoints ^5ttCCzIs

-The kernel function k corresponds to an inner product in feature space an measures the similarity between two data points ^ERPYJTdb
+The kernel function k corresponds to an inner product in feature space and measures the similarity between two data points ^ERPYJTdb

 Lets take a moment to rewrite our model using the Kernel trick ^aqU5SaVL